 Here he met Jacobo Arenas, Manuel Marulanda and Alfonso Cano, three of the first major FARC leaders, and Trinidad was assigned a political role in the FARC’s 41st Front, where he was “responsible for the political education of the guerrillas in that unit,” according to the FARC.

-Trinidad’s Front operated in an area around Valledupar in the Cesar department, where kidnapping rates eventually grew to be the highest in Colombia.
+Trinidad’s front operated in an area around Valledupar in the Cesar department, where kidnapping rates eventually grew to be the highest in Colombia.
 It was reported that guerrilla groups kidnapped around 25 people a month in that area between 2000 and 2003.
-Many of those kidnapped allegedly included Trinidad’s former bank colleagues, childhood friends and relatives.

 Trinidad used his education and his business acumen to rise through the ranks of the guerrillas.
 In 1995 it is reported that he was spin-doctor for the FARC’s Caribbean Bloc, and by the following year he was third in command of this deadly guerrilla front.